-The midterm test will be held Monday October 29, 2018 from 5:30 p.m.
-7:30 p.m. and will cover Units 1-5 in the course outline.
-The final exam will be 3 hours in duration and will be scheduled by the Student Records Office.
-The final exam will cover Units 1-11, with emphasis on Units 6-11.
+The midterm test will be held online on Thursday, July 16, 2020 from 5:30 p.m.
+7:30 p.m. and will cover Units 1 - 5 in the course outline.
+The midterm will consist of only multiple-choice questions.
 Students missing the midterm test for a valid reason (and with documentation) will be permitted to write a deferred midterm test at a later date.

-The midterm will consist of only multiple-choice questions.
-The final examination will contain both multiple-choice questions and a written component, in an approximate 60:40 ratio.
+The final exam will be 3 hours in duration and will be scheduled by the Student Records Office between August 17 and August 21.
+The final exam will cover Units 1 - 11, with emphasis on Units 6 - 11.
+The final examination will contain both multiple-choice questions and a written component, in an approximate 80:20 ratio.